 At the moment, there is no further detailed guidance available in the law, nor an early identification mechanism in the form of internal guidance.

 Early identification is conducted in accordance with the Article 15 LITP at the moment of the expression of intention to apply for international protection by the police officers.
 Police then accordingly inform the Reception Centre for Applicants for International Protection and further identification during the procedure for international protection is done by social workers of the Reception Centre as well as employees of NGOs with which the Ministry has cooperation agreements and who come into first contact with applicants when they arrive in the centres.
 Less evident vulnerabilities such as those relating to victims of torture or trauma, victims of trafficking or LGBTI persons are much less likely to be identified in current practice.
-The Rehabilitation Centre for Stress and Trauma (RCT) reported that there was still no appropriate mechanism for the identification of torture victims, so consequently, applicants for international protection who are victims of torture are not provided with the necessary treatment and access to appropriate medical and psychological rehabilitation and care.
-RCT also reported that specific needs and rights of victims of torture are completely ignored within the health and social care system.
+The Rehabilitation Centre for Stress and Trauma (RCT) reported that there was still no appropriate mechanism for the identification of torture victims and persons with mental health disabilities, so consequently, applicants for international protection who are victims of torture or have some mental health problems are not provided with the necessary treatment and access to appropriate medical and psychological rehabilitation and care.
+RCT also reported that specific needs and rights of victims of torture are not recognised within the health and social care system.
+However in April 2021, a Standard Operational Procedure in Cases of Sexual and Gender-Based Violence in the Reception Centres for Applicants of International Protection entered into force.
+The latter was developed in cooperation with the Ministry of Interior, UNHCR, IOM, MDM-BELGIQUE, the Croatian Red Cross and the Croatian Law Centre.

 The Government adopted a Protocol on the treatment of unaccompanied children on 30 August 2018.
 The protocol aims to improve the position of unaccompanied children, provides a detailed overview of all procedures and provides guidance for all relevant actors coming in contact and working with this category of children.
 The Protocol elaborates in 14 chapters on the various issues in regard to unaccompanied children.
 According to the Ministry of Interior, an Interdepartmental Commission for the protection of unaccompanied children has been established.
 The Commission was established with the aim to improve inter-agency cooperation between state administration bodies and other stakeholders involved in the protection of unaccompanied children.
-The Commission is composed of representatives of the Ministry for Demography, Family, Youth and Social Policy, the Ministry of the Interior, the Ministry of Science and Education, the Ministry of Health, the Office for Human Rights and Rights of National Minorities and international organisations dealing with the protection of the rights of the child or refugee rights and, civil society organisations dealing with the protection of children’s rights.
+The Commission is composed of representatives of the the Ministry of Labour, Pension System, Family and Social Policy , the Ministry of the Interior, the Ministry of Science and Education, the Ministry of Health, the Office for Human Rights and Rights of National Minorities and international organisations dealing with the protection of the rights of the child or refugee rights and, civil society organisations dealing with the protection of children’s rights.

 On 1 January 2019 the new Law on Foster Care entered into force, which provides for the possibility of unaccompanied children staying in a foster family.
-According to the Ombudsperson for Children, this possibility was not used in 2020.
-However it should be noted that the Ministry of Demography, Family, Youth and Social Policy prepared, in cooperation with other ministries and agencies, guidelines on the protection of unaccompanied migrant and asylum-seeking children in the context of the COVID-19 pandemic, to fully uphold their best interests.
+According to the Ombudsperson for Children, this possibility was not used in 2020, while in 2021, 3 unaccompanied children were placed in foster families.
+However, it should be noted that the Ministry of Labour, Pension System, Family and Social Policy prepared, in cooperation with other ministries and agencies, guidelines on the protection of unaccompanied migrant and asylum-seeking children in the context of the COVID-19 pandemic, to fully uphold their best interests.

 In 2020, the Croatian Law Centre prepared an update of the paper dealing with different aspects of treatment of unaccompanied children.
 Beside the legislative and institutional framework, the paper discusses the treatment of unaccompanied children after they are found on the territory of the Republic of Croatia.
 Part of the paper is devoted to questions that arise when an unaccompanied child is an applicant for international protection, i.e. issues that arise in the procedure for granting international protection.
 The paper further presents the challenges in working with unaccompanied children as noticed by the Croatian Law Centre in their practice.